pan-efs/fastapi_livescore/README.md

 An interactive version of REST API will render on your screen.

 `Option 2:` Via terminal write the command `python`, then you should see the symbol `>>>`.
-Then, you can provide a virtual scenario as below, in order to perceive the philoshopy of Live Score API.
+Then, you can provide a virtual scenario line by line as below, in order to perceive the philoshopy of Live Score API.

 ```diff
 # import requests